 Fast forward to our current state during the COVID-19 pandemic and improving the pace of vaccine distribution.
 We have some of the same obstacles, and constant change has become normal.
 It has shown us what the healthcare community is capable of, although the current level of disruption and energy is not sustainable for the long term.
 It has proven that organizations—both big and small—can be adaptable and resilient.
 In response, we have accelerated our efforts to support and co-innovate with customers and partners to support you now and into the future.
-Last fall, we announced the general availability of Microsoft Cloud for Healthcare, and today, we are announcing the first update will be available in April, including new features for virtual health, continuous patient monitoring, and care coordination, and support for eight new languages.
+Last fall, we announced the general availability of Microsoft Cloud for Healthcare, and today, we are announcing the first update will be available in April, including new features for virtual health, care collaboration, and care coordination.

 Enhancing patient engagement

 Virtual health has helped expand access to care at a time when the pandemic has restricted patients’ ability to see their doctors.
 This requires providers to think about ways to improve patient experiences, enhance care management workflows, and ensure secure health information exchanges.
 We’re introducing new Microsoft Dynamics 365 patient access features to streamline virtual experience for patients by allowing more flexibility in self-scheduling both virtual and in-person appointments through their existing patient portal and integrating virtual health assistants, like the Azure Health Bot service, for triaging, scheduling, and making it seamless to receive follow-up and wellness guidance from their care team.